escodb/design/src/remove.md

 `put()`/`rm()` will fail with a conflict error.
 Similarly, a write to a directory item can invalidate a `list()`, causing a future `link()`/`unlink()` to fail.
-We need to arrange things so that any sequence of operations executed by a set of VaultDB clients does not leave the data in an unsafe state.
+We need to arrange things so that any sequence of operations executed by a set of EscoDB clients does not leave the data in an unsafe state.
 Any operation that would lead to such a state should cause an invalidation somewhere, leading to unsafe operations being rejected with a conflict.